operator-framework/olm-docs/content/en/docs/Reference/file-based-catalogs.md

 #### `olm.package`

-An `olm.package` defines package-level metadata for an operator.
+An `olm.package` defines package-level (i.e. top level) metadata for an operator.
 This includes its name, description, default channel and icon.

 Here is an example of an `olm.package` blob: